AIandSocialGoodLab/SecurityGamePayoffManipulation/README.md

-# SecurityGamePayoffManipulation
+# Designing the Game to Play: Optimizing Payoff Structure in Security Games

-Designing the Game to Play: Optimizing Payoff Structure in Security Games
+This repo contains the code for reproducing the experiments for [payoff manipulation in security games](https://arxiv.org/abs/1805.01987) (to appear in IJCAI-ECAI-18).

-Zheyuan Ryan Shi, Ziye Tang, Long Tran-Thanh, Rohit Singh, Fei Fang.
+The code and README for the problems with L^1-norm and L^0-norm budget constraint sit in separate directories.
+Please refer to them for details of the experiments.

-In IJCAI-ECAI-18: The 27th International Joint Conference on Artificial Intelligence and the 23rd European Conference on Artificial Intelligence [[arXiv version]](https://arxiv.org/abs/1805.01987)
+Any feedback and bug reports are welcome.